Naman1997/proxmox-terraform-template-k8s/README.md

 You can edit 'hosts.tmpl' if you prefer some other format.

 ## Post install steps
-These steps will be manaual:
+These steps will be manual:
 - Reset user password if it expires
 - Upgrade VMs with `pacman -Syu`